NCATS-Tangerine/tranql/README.md

   * [ ] Model queries with predicates
   * [ ] Validate queries against the biolink-model
   * [ ] Add export to and possible integration with Neo4J
+  * [ ] Does the standard API need to support multiple values per question-graph node?
   * [ ] A graph [metadata API](http://robokop.renci.org/api/operations) would let users know which queries are possible.